 If you consider becoming a notary public, you may wonder if you can work and notarize documents in multiple states.
 Can a notary notarize in more than one state?

-You can become a notary public in more than one state.
+You can become a notary public in more than one state to get more notary jobs.
 But you have to meet the requirements for each state.

 However, there are a few things to remember if you work in more than one state.
 Read on to learn more!